The Barnstormer

-The Barnstormer is a junior roller coaster.
+The Barnstormer, also known as The Barnstormer featuring Goofy as the Great Goofini, is a junior roller coaster.
 It is located in the Storybook Circus section of the Magic Kingdom at the Walt Disney World Resort.
-The Great Goofini's Barnstormer is the successor to The Barnstormer at Goofy's Wiseacre Farm which closed in February 2011 as part of the Fantasyland expansion.
+It is the successor to The Barnstormer at Goofy's Wiseacre Farm which closed in February 2011 as part of the Fantasyland expansion.

 History

 Grandma Duck's Petting Farm (1988–1996)

 A petting zoo named Grandma Duck's Petting Farm previously occupied the site where The Barnstormer now sits.
 This petting zoo was located in the Mickey's Birthdayland section of Fantasyland and was home to Minnie Moo, a holstein cow that was famous for having a Hidden Mickey on her side.
 In 1996 the petting zoo was removed and Minnie Moo was relocated to Fort Wilderness.
 She later died from natural causes.
 The barn which housed the petting zoo was integrated into The Barnstormer at Goofy's Wiseacre Farm.